 The next driver for HUMS adoption in the utility space has to do with the nature of the missions.
 Many power line inspection operations take place far from base.
 If you have a mechanical issue, that can mean downtime and an onsite visit by an A&P mechanic.
 But with a cloud-based health and usage monitoring system like Foresight, maintainers at base can remotely monitor aircraft in the field and even troubleshoot/diagnose reported problems.

 One utility customer had a low power incident while the aircraft was hundreds of miles from base.
 Without Foresight MX, that aircraft would have been AOG until a maintenance team arrived on site.
 With Foresight MX, maintainers back at the hangar were able to pull up the application and diagnose the issue remotely.
-They got the aircraft flying within hours.
+They got the aircraft flying within hours, saving thousands of dollars.
 See Case Study: Remote Monitoring.

-High utilization requires HUMS to prevent downtime and lower maintenance costs
+High utilization requires HUMS to prevent downtime, lower maintenance costs, and ensure mission readiness

 Duke reports flying four to six and a half hours daily to monitor the safety and performance of 32,000 miles of power lines across Indiana, Ohio, North Carolina, South Carolina, and Florida.
 They are not alone as most utility-focused helicopter operators fly 400-600 hours a year.

-These levels of utilization raise the risk of mechanical incidents that can impact availability.
+These levels of utilization raise the risk of mechanical incidents that can impact contract availability and mission readiness rates.
 HUMS systems like Foresight MX detect these issues early and provide Remaining Useful Like (RUL) estimates to enable maintenance planners to turn unscheduled into scheduled maintenance.
 At the same time, by catching issues early, HUMS lowers the cost of component and engine failures.